hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

 This heuristic prompts us to explore why a tool is needed, what goal it will help us achieve, and what problem it will solve.

+H01 Why? and H02 Who? are closely allied: different stakeholders may have different goals.
+Expect to iterate between Why? and Who? as you use idea-t.

 ## Expanding this heuristic
 <details close>
   <summary>Click for quick start summary